 The Board prohibits reprisal or retaliation against any person who reports an act of harassment, intimidation, or bullying.
 The consequence and appropriate remedial action for a person who engages in reprisal or retaliation shall be determined by the Principal or designee after consideration of the nature, severity and circumstances of the act, in accordance with case law, Federal and State statutes and regulations and district policies and procedures.
 The consequences and appropriate remedial action for pupils will range from positive behavior interventions up to and including suspension or expulsion.
-The consequences and appropriate remedial action for employees will range from an admonishment to termination of employment.
-The consequences and appropriate remedial action for the mature from the dismissal from the volunteer position.
+The consequences and appropriate remedial action for a number of employees will range from an admonishment to termination of employment.
+The consequences and appropriate remedial action for a volunteer will range from an admonishment to dismissal from the volunteer position.
 The consequences for visitors will range from an admonishment to loss of visitation privileges.
 Examples of consequences and remedial measures are listed in the Consequences and Appropriate Remedial Actions section of this policy.